carmencchow/bellabeat_casestudy/README.md

 ```
 <br>

 Let's take a look at average calories burned throughout the week.
 We would expect the order of the days to be identical or fairly similar to the days that had the highest step count.
 In fact, with the exception of Tuesday, they aren’t.
-This is likely because the calories burned per day do not come from the calories burned from the total steps recorded, but also from other physical activity (which could include non-steps like swimming, calisthenics, or weight training etc.), as well as your Basal Metablolic Rate (BMR),  which is the number of calories your body needs to perform basic functions and <b>NEAT</b> or <i>non-exercise activity thermogenesis</i>, which is the calories burned through daily activity that does not include intentional physical exercise, like fidgeting.
+Why?

+Calories burned is likely an aggregate of calories burned through physical activity (step and non-step activities like swimming or weight training), calories burned while performing basic funcions (Basal Metabolic Rate), and calories burned through non-exercise activity thermogenesis (NEAT) like fidgeting.

 ![avcals](https://github.com/user-attachments/assets/2a700a3c-5b31-4887-9330-44074d9063b9)

 <br>
-Although the average calories don't change much, Tuesday and Saturday edge out the other days with the most number of steps recorded.
-However, when we take into account that the difference between the highest average, <i>2441</i> and the lowest average, <i>2274</i> is a mere 167 steps and the average person walks around 100 steps per minute.
+Although the average calories don't change much day to day, our data shows a slight increase in calories burned on Tuesday and Saturday.

 Since the daily calories burned throughout the week do not differ significantly from day to day, let’s bring in the `hourlySteps_merged.csv` and see if there are any hourly trends that show when users are most active.
 We’ll create a data frame and perform the same data cleansing steps outlined in the <b>Process</b> part of this analysis.
 We see that the `hourlySteps_merged` data frame also has `33 id`s.
 Let's examine the first 6 rows.